WeRockStar/airflow-lab/README.md

   - `arg` and `kwargs`
 - Basic knowledge of Docker
   - `docker compose up` and `down` is good enough
-- [poetry](https://python-poetry.org/docs/#installation): Package Manager for Python
+- [Poetry](https://python-poetry.org/docs/#installation): Package Manager for Python
   - `poetry install --no-root` to install dependencies
+- Some parts of the lab require basic knowledge of `Kubernetes` and `Helm`
+  - You can skip those parts if you are not familiar with them

 ## Lab Instructions